MustardOS/mustardos.github.io/docs/tou.md

 ---
+layout: default
 title: Terms of Use
-layout: default
+permalink: /docs/tou
+nav_order: 1
 parent: Welcome
-nav_order: 1
-has_toc: false
+has_children: false
 ---

 ## Terms of Use for MustardOS (muOS)